Purpose

 parameter string is 1000 characters.When you specify this clause at the top level of the syntax, the parameters become the default parameters for the index partitions.
 If you specify this clause as part of the

-.
-The only operations supported on an failed domain index are DROP
+FAILED.
+The only operations supported on an failed domain index are DROP INDEX and (for non-local indexes) REBUILD INDEX.

 See Also: